opentensor/bittensor/README.md

-    lock_cost           Return the lock cost to register a subnet. create              Create a new bittensor subnetwork on this chain. register            Register a wallet to a network. register            Register a wallet to a network using PoW. hyperparameters     View subnet hyperparameters.
+    lock_cost           Return the lock cost to register a subnet. create              Create a new bittensor subnetwork on this chain. register            Register a wallet to a network. pow_register        Register a wallet to a network using PoW. hyperparameters     View subnet hyperparameters.

 options: